BSc Nursing: Career Path

 Eligibility

 The eligibility requirements for a Bachelor of Science in Nursing (BSN) program can vary depending on the school or program.
-However, some common requirements include:
+However, some standard requirements include:

-1. High school diploma or equivalent: Most BSN programs require applicants to have completed a high school education or equivalent, and to have earned a minimum grade point average (GPA) in their high school courses.
+1. High school diploma or equivalent: Most BSN programs require applicants to have completed a high school education or equivalent and earned a minimum grade point average (GPA) in their high school courses.

-2. Prerequisite courses: Some BSN programs may require applicants to have completed certain prerequisite courses in areas such as biology, chemistry, and psychology.
+2. Prerequisite courses: Some BSN programs may require applicants to have completed certain prerequisite courses in biology, chemistry, and psychology.

 3. Standardized test scores: Some programs may require applicants to have taken standardized tests.